truggles/EIA_Cleaned_Hourly_Electricity_Demand_Code/README.md

 documentation is provided in the [notebook](https://github.com/truggles/EIA_Cleaned_Hourly_Electricity_Demand_Code/blob/master/get_eia_demand_data.ipynb).
  * Step (2): see the Jupyter notebook `anomaly_screening.ipynb`.
 For a full description of the algorithms and their motivation see the paper.
  * Step (3): see the R Markdown notebook `MICE_step.Rmd`
+ * Step (4): see the Jupyter notebook `distribute_MICE_results.ipynb`.
+This code distributes and aggregates the results as seen in the published content [here](https://zenodo.org/record/3517197).

 # Completing Step (3)